 An in-depth knowledge of music

-As a promoter you need to know how many tickets a band will sell.
+As a music promoter you need to know how many tickets a band will sell.
 If you’re booking a new band then you will want to know their story – how many streams do they have on Spotify, what size venues have they played before, how many fans do they have on social media, how many mentions are they receiving from music blogs or influencers etc?
 For a more established artist the promoter asks, when was the band’s last tour and what size venues did they play, how active have they been since their last tour, do they have a database of fans, do they have a new album out etc. Promoters will soon go out of business if they book bands without doing some research, paying too much and not selling enough tickets.

 Skills in Negotiating & People

-Often a promoter will be responsible for an entire tour.
+Often a music promoter will be responsible for an entire tour.
 Meaning they must be skilled and efficient at reaching the potential audience for shows around the country.
 Event marketing has tended to move online, enabling promoters to reach fans by email or social media.
 However, strange as it may seem, they can’t take it for granted that a band will promote their tour quite as much as the promoter would like.
 One challenge is the artist receives a guaranteed fee no matter how many tickets are sold.
 Meaning the promoter has to keep pushing them to promote the shows harder.
 Or, if a record label is managing the website then the label doesn’t have any financial incentive apart from the marketing they receive when the band goes on tour.
 Therefore, the promoter must work with the band’s management to ensure the marketing is coordinated.